Skip to Content

 Chocolate Fondue

-Keep the chocolate warm and, if necessary, thin it to your desired dipping consistency with additional heavy cream or liquor.
+Keep the chocolate warm and, if necessary, thin it to your desired dipping consistency with additional heavy cream.
 It’s perfect for dipping fresh fruit (such as orange sections, raspberries and strawberries), homemade marshmallows, cheesecake bites, pretzels, or whatever else you’d like to eat dipped in warm, silky chocolate.

 Chocolate Sauce